Summary

 Personal life

-Moreno and his wife, Bridget, live in Westlake, Ohio, as of 2024.
-The couple has four adult children.[42]
-His daughter Emily is married to congressman Max Miller.[43]
+Moreno and his wife, Bridget, live in Westlake, Ohio, and have four adult children.[47]
+His daughter Emily is married to congressman Max Miller.[48]
+In August 2024, Miller filed for divorce.[49]

 References